CAT4 Level C (Year 6) Practice Test 2026: Free PDF, Questions & Tips

 Level C Figure Classification Sample Question

-✔ The correct answer is 3.
+The corret answer is 2.

 CAT4 Year 6 Figure Matrices Sample Question